1954–55 Aston Villa F.C. season: Matches

+FA Cup

 The FA Cup fourth round matches were scheduled for Saturday, 29 January 1955.
 Four matches were drawn and went to replays, which were all played in the following midweek match.
 Once again, there was a tie which went to four replays, this time between Doncaster Rovers and Aston Villa.
 Rovers finally won the fixture in the fifth match, with an aggregated score of 6–4.